mazurkin/mazurkin.github.io/doc/resume/resume.md

 - Developed a secure facade to access and process obfuscated clean-room data, providing a secure and efficient interface to private data (Python, Flask, Gunicorn, Google Cloud API).
 - Implemented and delivered the gender prediction model (Python, Sklearn)

-###  Team Lead, Data Science and Engineering team (Apr 2020 — present)

-Led a team of 6 data scientists and 3 Java/Python engineers (DSE) working across 5 time zones, responsible for planning, performance tracking, coordination, and agile management.
-Proven ability to lead and mentor teams, manage projects, and deliver results on time and within budget.

-- Successfully delivered 3 new internal services and 5 new ML models as a team leader.
-- Successfully completed 20 quarterly plans with the team in research, development, and deployment.
-- Successfully migrated DSE projects to the new data center.
-- Provided interviewing, on-boarding, and mentoring for new team members.
-- Successfully coordinated and communicated with other teams and team leaders on numerous projects.
-- Successfully maintained an iterative Agile framework, including scrum, retrospectives, and prioritization of tasks.

 ## Deutsche Bank